Reliant Plumbing

 ON THIS PAGE

 So, it’s time to say goodbye to old faithful and get a new water heater.
 There are many steps involved with installing a new tank style unit.
 But don’t fret.
-We’ve got step-by-step instructions below for both gas and electric heaters, so we can hold your hand through the process.
-Not literally, of course.
-That would be, um, kind of awkward.
+We’ve got step-by-step instructions below for both gas and electric heaters.
+You should only attempt to do this if you have experience with gas and water lines.
+Contact our office if you need a new tank water heater in the AustinWest Lake, Cedar Park, or San Antonio areas.

 How to Install a Gas Tank Style Water Heater